modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing.md

 Packages installed that way are available no matter which local environment is active, because of "environment stacking".
 It is therefore recommended to keep the default environment very light, containing only essential development tools like Revise.jl.

-In VSCode, if your directory contains a `Project.toml`, you will be asked whether you want to make this the default environment.
+Environments are also [handled by VSCode](https://www.julia-vscode.org/docs/stable/userguide/env/), if your directory contains a `Project.toml`, you will be asked whether you want to make this the default environment.
 You can modify this setting by clicking the `Julia env: ...` button at the bottom.
 Anytime you open a Julia REPL, it will launch within the environment you chose.